OP-DSL/Tridsolver-FPGA/README.md

 #### Application Implementations
 Vitis flow is used for implmenting applications targetting XIlinx Alveo U280 and U50 devices.
 Makefile will be added in future to support commandline based implementation.
+Kernel files are named as *_kernel.cpp.

+each application folder contains configuration files named as *\*.cfg* and necessary placement and memory port constraints are provided there. you can set constriants in vitis GUI flow as *--config \*.cfg* in the GUI command box of the binray container and kernels.